Published • loading... • Updated

 Ryan Routh, convicted of attempting to kill Donald Trump, will have legal representation at sentencing, which was delayed to early February, U.S. District Judge Aileen Cannon ruled.

-- Ryan Routh, who tried to assassinate former President Donald Trump on a golf course in 2024, requested an attorney for his sentencing and appeal after being found guilty on all counts.
+- Ryan Routh, 59, tried to kill presidential candidate Donald Trump on a Florida golf course in September 2024 and was found guilty on all counts.

-- Judge Aileen Cannon, nominated by Trump, granted Routh's request for an attorney despite criticizing his 'disrespectful charade' of offering prisoner swaps and inviting Trump to 'take out his frustrations' on Routh's face.
+- Judge Aileen Cannon, nominated by Trump, granted Routh an attorney despite his 'disrespectful charade' motion, erring on the side of legal representation.

 Insights by Ground AI